-There’s an old, crippling joke about corporate America—forgive us if you’ve seen it, but it’s a one-panel illustration of a conference room full of unhappy people over a caption of the boss saying something like this: “We will continue to have these meetings until we find out why no work is getting done.”
+There’s an old cartoon about corporate America—forgive us if you’ve seen it, but it’s a one-panel illustration of a conference room full of unhappy people over a caption of the boss saying something like this: “We will continue to have these meetings until we find out why no work is getting done.”

 It’s no joke if you’ve sat slumped in a conference room among many others wondering why you’re there, stressing that meetings are up, but your productivity is down.
 It might seem counterintuitive, but sitting through meetings upon meetings can be exhausting.
 You know the feeling.

 Then surely the idea of leaving corporate America has crossed your mind.
-If by chance it’s moved to the tip of your tongue, words of caution: It’s best not to blurt it out during one of those meetings; it wouldn’t be a career move no matter what you do.
+If by chance it’s moved to the tip of your tongue, here’s a word of caution: It’s best not to blurt it out during one of those meetings; it wouldn’t be a good career move to do so!

-Before you break the news, think what you might miss
+Before you break the news, think of what you might miss.

-When corporate America becomes an afterthought, like middle school, public speaking, and child-rearing, your mind stashes the trying times so you only recall the good times.
+When corporate America becomes an afterthought, like middle school, public speaking, and child-rearing, your mind ignores the trying times so you only recall the good times.

-You’ll miss those close business relationships.
-Never mind the office politics, bureaucracy and micromanagement.
+You’ll miss those close business relationships, never mind the office politics, bureaucracy and micromanagement.
 You may even be fondly missed, too.
-Whatever happened to what’s his name?
+Whatever happened to good old what’s his or her name?

 Prepare to make your escape